Ex-wife accuses top Missouri GOP Senate candidate of abuse

 COLUMBIA, Mo.
-(AP) — Former Missouri Gov. Eric Greitens, now a leading Republican Senate candidate, was physically abusive and demonstrated such “unstable and coercive behavior” that steps were taken to limit his access to firearms, according to new allegations from his ex-wife revealed in court records on Monday.
+(AP) — Former Missouri Gov. Eric Greitens, now a leading Republican Senate candidate, was physically abusive and demonstrated such “unstable and coercive behavior” that steps were taken to limit his access to firearms, according to new allegations from his ex-wife revealed in court records.

-The sworn affidavit from Sheena Greitens is part of an ongoing child custody dispute in Missouri.
+A sworn affidavit from Sheena Greitens and filed Monday is part of an ongoing child custody dispute in Missouri.
 A public affairs professor at the University of Texas, she sought divorce from Eric Greitens after a sex scandal which led to his resignation as governor in June 2018.
-She’s now asking the court to move the custody case to Austin in part to spare her children from renewed public attention as Eric Greitens tries to mount a political comeback.
+She’s now asking the court to move the custody case to the Austin area, in part to spare her children from renewed public attention as Eric Greitens tries to mount a political comeback.

+“I am seeking full custody of my sons, and for their sake, I will continue to pray for their mother and hope that she gets the help that she needs,” he said in a statement issued from his Twitter account.

+His attorney on Monday asked a judge to block the affidavit from public view, saying open access could cause “irreparable harm to his reputation and his candidacy.”

-An attorney for Sheena Greitens did not immediately respond to a message seeking comment.
-In an emailed statement, Greiten’s campaign manager, Dylan Johnson, called the allegations “completely false” and “politically-motivated.”
+An attorney for Sheena Greitens did not respond to a message seeking comment.

-“His ex-wife is engaged in a last-ditch attempt to vindictively destroy her ex-husband,” Johnson said.
-“Eric has always been a great Dad, who loves his boys and has always put them first, and that is why he is filing for full custody of his children.”

 The allegations could complicate his bid to emerge from Missouri’s Aug.
 2 primary as the GOP nominee and potentially jeopardize his party’s chance to hold onto a key Senate seat in the general election.